 nanoloop FM manual

-new in version 0.4update here
+new in version 0.6

-- analog sync (master only)
+- analog sync (receive)

 new in version 0.3